odinsride/atf/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-I'd suggest starting on an [issue that seems well made](https://github.com/jacebenson/x_8821_atf/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).

 However there are a lot of issues for everything I could find in servicenow.
 If you know that application feel free to fill out the issue and comment on it.

 ### Setting up a pdi (personal developer instance)